 Dental implants are the gold standard in tooth replacement.
 They mimic the structure of natural teeth, which makes them extremely strong and comfortable.
 Most dental offices offer implants that are made out of a titanium alloy.
 While titanium is quite strong, and it works well for most patients, Dr. Langston offers an alternative that is even more biocompatible: ceramic dental implants in Sunnyvale, TX.

 A dental implant is a small cylinder that gets placed into the jawbone.
 It fuses with the jawbone in a process known as osseointegration.
 It acts as a substitute for the root of a lost tooth.
 Restorations (crowns, bridges, or dentures) get placed on top of the implants to replace the visible portion of the lost teeth.

 Either titanium or ceramic implants can provide adequate tooth root replacement.
-However, Dr. Langston’s holistic approach to care causes him to favor ceramic implants because they are more biocompatible.
+However, Dr. Langston’s holistic approach causes him to favor ceramic implants because they are more biocompatible.
 Some of the specific advantages they offer include: